csc-training/summerschool/openmp/docs/05-mpi-threads.md

 # Hybrid programming styles: fine/coarse grained

 - Fine-grained
-    - use **omp parallel do/for** on the most intensive loops
+    - Use **omp parallel do/for** on the most intensive loops
-    - possible to hybridize an existing MPI code with little effort and in parts
+    - Possible to hybridize an existing MPI code with little effort and in parts

 - Coarse-grained
-    - use OpenMP threads to replace MPI tasks
+    - Use OpenMP threads to replace MPI tasks
-    - whole (or most of) program within the same parallel region
+    - Whole (or most of) program within the same parallel region
-    - more likely to scale over the whole node, enables all cores to communicate (if supported by MPI implementation)
+    - More likely to scale over the whole node, enables all cores to communicate (if supported by MPI implementation)